Showing posts with label walk. Show all posts

 We dropped off our bags at the Amtrak station, parked the car in the public parking, and walked several blocks back to the Amtrak Station.

-We took the Amtrak in Tuscaloosa and traveled through several cities stopping in Laurel, Hattiesburg, and Meridian, Mississippi picking up or letting off passengers.
+We took the Amtrak in Tuscaloosa and traveled through several cities, stopping in Laurel, Hattiesburg, and Meridian, Mississippi, to pick up or drop off passengers.

 I did not buy any food on the trip to New Orleans.
 I had brought a Sprite Zero and a couple of Granola bars.

-Our room had two bedrooms, two bathrooms, 2 balconies, and a window in my bedroom to see the City of New Orleans, located on the fourteen floors.
+Our room had two bedrooms, two bathrooms, two balconies, and a window in my bedroom with a view of the City of New Orleans, located on the fourteenth floor.

-It was late I took a shower and went to bed.
+It was late, so I took a shower and went to bed.

-We walked down Canal Street stopping at IHOP for breakfast.
-Our waiter was new and I ordered a Belgian waffle it was cold and plain.
+We walked down Canal Street, stopping at IHOP for breakfast.
+Our new waiter and I ordered a cold, plain Belgian waffle

 We saw the Mortuary Haunted Mansion and walked around in several Cemeteries.
 (St Patrick Cemetery)